All Episodes

 They don't actually just ban it.

-I'm gonna be out speaking there.
+I'm going to be out speaking there.

 And people sometimes say to me, Well, why do you speak at Hillsdale?

-Uh Ashbrook, uh the Ashbrook Center at Ashland University is one of the few places left in American higher education that actually thinks the Constitution is a good idea worth disseminating to the next generation of Americans.
+Ashbrook, the Ashbrook Center at Ashland University is one of the few places left in American higher education that actually thinks the Constitution is a good idea worth disseminating to the next generation of Americans.

-And uh we we we won't be confined to a little two by eight foot strip of concrete for the U.S. Constitution, we'll be talking about liberty uh on a big stage.
+And we won't be confined to a little two by eight foot strip of concrete for the U.S. Constitution.

-This is part, again, this goes back to Alan Brower saying, no, uh no, uh you can't uh talk about health care, I want your kids to die.
+This is part, again, this goes back to Alan Brower saying, no, no, you can't talk about health care.

 It's all about control.